belda/mlmprovisions/README.md

 * **Can have children** - whether the subnodes can create subnodes (MLM needs this)
 * **track code usage** - how many times can the code be used (limitless/only once for all/only once per user)

-To add attribution you have 2 methods
+To add attribution you have these methods
 ```python
 from mlmtools.models import TrackCode, CodeUse
 str_code = "CFHUMJ"